Annamayya district: Economy

-Agriculture is the main economic activity in the district.
-The major crops include paddy, groundnut, sunflower, cotton, and betel leaves.
-The main horticultural crops are mango, papaya, banana, lemon, and sweet orange.
-As of the fiscal year 2019–20, the gross cropped area is 171,617 hectares, while the gross irrigated area is 66,281 hectares.
-The Pincha and Annamayya irrigation projects are the major irrigation initiatives in the district.
+Agriculture is the primary economic activity of the district.
+The major crops cultivated include paddy, groundnut, sunflower, cotton, and betel leaves.
+Horticulture also contributes significantly to the local economy, with mango, papaya, banana, lemon, and sweet orange being the principal horticultural crops.
+As of the 2019–20 fiscal year, the district recorded a gross cropped area of 171,617 hectares and a gross irrigated area of 66,281 hectares.
+Irrigation is mainly supported by the Pincha project, which are the major irrigation initiatives serving the district.